Companies like IBM and Salesforce said cuts were a result of AI.

 "I was able to rebalance my head count on my support," he said in the interview.
 "I've reduced it from 9,000 heads to about 5,000 because I need less heads."

-A Salesforce spokesperson told Business Insider that Benioff was referencing an organizational transformation that took place over several months to reshape its customer support function.
+A Salesforce spokesperson told Business Insider previously that Benioff was referencing an organizational transformation that took place over several months to reshape its customer support function.

 After deploying Agentforce, the company no longer needed to "actively backfill support engineer roles," the spokesperson said, adding that it successfully redeployed hundreds of employees into other areas of the company, like professional services, sales, and customer success.